 I can take advantage of the 3 motors because my clitoris is close enough to my vagina and my G-spot is relatively shallow.
 Your mileage may vary.
 The Embrace G Wand is decidedly not a dual stimulator for those with deep G-spots or with clit-vag gaps longer than 1.5″.
 I wouldn’t have recommended it for that purpose anyway, because I feel like that would distract you from the star of the show: the bulbous G-spot head.

-With the way I’m built, I can either use this toy for intense G-spot thrusting, or to have something filling deliver internal and external vibrations, but I can’t combine G-spot pressure and clitoral vibrations simultaneously with this toy.
-My G-spot is shallow, and in order to get pressure on it, I’d be inserting too little of the shaft and tilting the handle too far back for my clit to touch the hump.
-However, since the shaft is flexible, I can still get vibrations on both my G-spot and clit if I insert the shaft deeper and push the handle up to bend the curve more steeply.
-This toy can’t do everything but it can do a lot (like, A LOT) of things well.
+This toy can’t do everything but it can do a lot of things well.
+With my build, I can use this toy for intense G-spot thrusting, or to have something filling deliver internal and external vibrations.
+I can’t combine G-spot pressure and clitoral vibrations simultaneously with this toy.
+In order to get pressure on my G-spot, I’d be inserting too little of the shaft and tilting the handle too far back for my clit to touch the hump.
+However, since the shaft is flexible, I can insert the shaft deeper and push the handle up toward my clit.

 - Tip, shaft, bump alternating slow

 - Two short pulses, one long pulse, all three motors in unison

 - Waves of gradual escalation and decline, split time / out of phase